1dancook/JALT2023-Intro-to-Data-Analysis-with-Python/readme.md

 # JALT2023 Introduction to Data Analysis with Python

-*Prepared by [Chris Pirotto](https://www.chrispirotte.com) and Daniel Cook*
+*Prepared by [Chris Pirotto](https://chrispirotto.com) and Daniel Cook*

 This repository contains the files used for preparation of distributed materials.

 ---

-Watch the presentation here. (waiting!)

-If you want to read the material, it's recommended to read the HTML page [here](https://1dancook.github.io/JALT2023-Intro-to-Data-Analysis-with-Python/).
+If you want to read through the material, it's recommended to read the HTML page [here](https://1dancook.github.io/JALT2023-Intro-to-Data-Analysis-with-Python/).

 ### Download the Material